Olympiastadion (Berlin): Capacity

-The new Olympic Stadium has the highest all-seated capacity in Germany.
+The new Olympiastadion has the highest all-seated capacity in Germany.
 It has a permanent capacity of 74,475 seats.
 The upper tier has 31 seating rows at an average slope of 23° and houses 36,455 seats, of which 36,032 are regular seats, 290 are seats on the press stand and 133 are seats in skyboxes.
-The lower tier has 42 seating rows at an average angle of 25,4° and houses 38,020 seats, of which 32,310 are regular seats, 560 are box seats, 563 are lounge seats (expandable to 743), 4,413 are business seats and 174 are wheelchair spaces.
+The lower tier has 42 seating rows at an average angle of 25.4° and houses 38,020 seats, of which 32,310 are regular seats, 560 are box seats, 563 are lounge seats (expandable to 743), 4,413 are business seats, and 174 are wheelchair spaces.

-For certain football matches, such as those between Hertha BSC and FC Bayern München, the capacity can be temporarily expanded.
-This is made by the addition of mobile grandstand over the Marathon Arch.
+For some football matches, such as those between Hertha BSC and FC Bayern München, the capacity can be temporarily expanded by the addition of a mobile grandstand over the Marathon Arch.
 The extended capacity reached 76,197 seats in 2014.

-The only stadiums in Germany that have higher total capacities are the Signal Iduna Park in Dortmund and the Allianz Arena in Munich.
-However, the Signal Iduna Park and the Allianz Arena have both seating and standing areas, and their all-seated capacities are lower than that of the Olympiastadion.
+The only stadiums in Germany with higher total capacities are the Signal Iduna Park in Dortmund and the Allianz Arena in Munich.
+However, the Signal Iduna Park and the Allianz Arena have both seating and standing areas and their all-seated capacities are lower than that of the Olympiastadion.
 The total capacity of the Allianz Arena is also lower than the extended capacity of the Olympiastadion.